mozilla-releng/relengdocs/balrog/win32-win64-migration-balrog.rst

 with the caveats that the buildid, mapping, and comment should be updated to reflect the values for b9.
-Since these rules are on production channels, you’ll need to add these rules as scheduled changes and get signoff from qe, relman and releng.
+Since these rules are on production channels, you’ll need to add these rules as scheduled changes and get signoff from QE, relman and releng.

 Softvision QE should now be able to test the 56.0b9 Firefox and Devedition builds on the beta aurora channels once they are enabled.